Robin Padilla

-Robinhood Ferdinand Cariño Padilla ([kaˈɾiɲo paˈdilja]; born November 23, 1969), known professionally as Robin Padilla, is a Filipino politician, television personality, film actor and director currently serving as a Senator of the Philippines since June 30, 2022.
-He is known as the "Bad Boy" of Philippine cinema for portraying anti-hero gangster roles in films such as Anak ni Baby Ama (1990), Grease Gun Gang (1992), Bad Boy (1990), and Bad Boy 2 (1992).
+Robinhood Ferdinand Cariño Padilla ([kaˈɾiɲo paˈdilja]; born November 23, 1969), also known by his Muslim name Abdul Aziz, is a Filipino actor and politician serving as senator of the Philippines.
+He is known as the "Bad Boy" of Philippine cinema for portraying anti-hero gangster roles in films such as Anak ni Baby Ama (1990), Grease Gun Gang (1992), Bad Boy (1990), and Bad Boy II (1992).
 He has also been dubbed the "Prince of Action" in Philippine cinema.